-- (3) to operate in compliance with all other program requirements. - (b) For projects that have unsuccessfully applied for 9 percent-tax credits, and are now proposed to use 4 percent-tax credits, the loan amount is further limited to the sum of: - (1) the amount required to fill two thirds of the funding gap attributable to assisted units created by converting from 9 percent to 4 percent-credits; plus - (2) for up to 30 percent of the assisted units restricted to one of the income levels described in section 121(b)(1), an amount sufficient to reduce rents for these units from the levels proposed in the applicants' application to TCAC for 9 percent-credits (and not exceeding 30peper of 50 percent-of area median income) to 30 percent of 40 percent of state median income (for high income areas, as enumerated in section 121) or 30 percent of 35 percent of state median income (for other areas). - (c)(b) For other project types, the The loan amount is further limited to the sum of the following: - (1) \$15,000 per assisted restricted unit, plus - (2) The amount per assisted_restricted unit required to reduce rents from 30 percent of 60 percent of area median income to the actual maximum restricted rent for the unit, assuming that the rent reduction will be achieved by substituting program funds for conventional debt, and using a calculation method established by the department. - (c) For loan limit calculations, dwelling unit count is established per number of single family houses plus number of dwelling units within an apartment building or residential hotel regardless of whether bedrooms are rented individually.
+- (3) to operate in compliance with all other program requirements. - (b) For projects that have unsuccessfully applied for 9% tax credits, and are now proposed to use 4% tax credits, the loan amount is further limited to the sum of: - the amount required to fill two-thirds of the funding gap attributable to assisted units created by converting from 9% to 4% credits; plus - (2) for up to 30 percent of the assisted units restricted to one of the income levels described in section 121(b)(1), an amount sufficient to reduce rents for these units from the levels proposed in the applicants' application to TCAC for 9% credits (and not exceeding 30% of 50% of area median income) to 30% of 40% of state median income (for high income areas, as enumerated in section 121) or 30% of 35% of state median income (for other areas). - (c) For other project types, the loan amount is further limited to the sum of the following: - (1) \$15,000 per assisted unit, plus - (2) The amount per assisted unit required to reduce rents from 30% of 60% of area median income to the actual maximum restricted rent for the unit, assuming that the rent reduction will be achieved by substituting program funds for conventional debt, and using a calculation method established by the department. - (d) The program loan shall not exceed \$4.5 million per project.